The Rights of Student Organizations

 3. The organization will meet with The Office of Student Activities and Organizations to gain understanding of the process discuss the details of the allegations and to determine if there is a responsibility for the alleged violation.

-4. The Director of Student Activities and other persons on the staff designated shall provide The Office of Judicial Affairs with a written report of the facts of the case and determination of responsibility.
+4. The Director of Student Activities and other persons on the staff designated shall provide The Office of Student Conduct with a written report of the facts of the case and determination of responsibility.

-5. The Office of Judicial Affairs will meet with the students determined to be involved and assign sanction if deemed responsible.
+5. The Office of Student Conduct will meet with the organization or students determined to be involved and assign an outcome if deemed responsible.

-6. Follow-up letter of sanction or action taken will be sent to the organization.
+6. Follow-up letter of outcome or action taken will be sent to the organization.

 VI.
 Right of Appeal